RetroManb/cozy-lang/README.md

 }
 ```

+# *Everything under here will be put into a wiki when I make this public, I'm lazy*

 ## All reserved words

 `if else while for func switch case default return break continue property import params local const goto do class constructor destructor new delete instanceof classof is operator`